 It only takes a couple of minutes to call your legislator and tell them to support the thousands of New Yorkers experiencing domestic violence every day.
 DV survivors require access to resources and services that can enhance their own safety, and the safety of their families, and rebuild their lives.

-To simplify the process for you, we have developed this template script for use when calling legislative offices.
-We encourage you to tailor the script to highlight information you feel your legislators should be aware of (e.g., impacts to your program, what you are seeing in the field, nuances specific to DV programs and the victim/survivors you work with, etc.).
+To simplify the process for you, we have developed this sample script for use when calling legislative offices.
+We encourage you to tailor the script to highlight local information you feel your legislators should be aware of (e.g., impacts to your program, what you are seeing in the field, nuances specific to DV programs and the victim/survivors you work with, etc.).

-Hello, my name is [name] and I am a/an [advocate, program director, director, executive director, etc.] at [name of your organization].
+Hello, my name is (name) and I am a/an (advocate, program director, director, executive director, etc.) at (name of your organization).

 Follow-Up Materials to Send:

-• Legislative Day of Action Priorities
+- Day of Action Priorities

-• 5 Memos of Support
+- Memos of Support

-• DV Counts Flyer and DV Census Summary
+- DV Counts Flyer

-Please take a few minutes on Tuesday, May 14, to email your legislators and ask them to support the thousands of New Yorkers experiencing domestic violence every day.
+Please take a few minutes on Tuesday, April 29, to email your legislators and ask them to support the thousands of New Yorkers experiencing domestic violence every day.
 DV survivors require access to resources and services that can enhance their own safety, and the safety of their families, and rebuild their lives.

 SAMPLE OUTREACH EMAIL

-Subject: NYSCADV’s 2024 Legislative Day of Action
+Subject: NYSCADV’s 2025 Legislative Day of Action

-I am writing to you today as a/an {advocate, program director, executive director, etc.} at {your organization}.
+I am writing to you today as a/an (advocate, program director, executive director, etc.) at (your organization).

-Domestic violence (DV) victim advocates, survivors, allies, and community members from across the state are joining together today for the New York State Coalition Against Domestic Violence’s (NYSCADV’s) 2024 Day of Action.
+Domestic violence victim advocates, survivors, allies, and community members from across the state are joining together today for the New York State Coalition Against Domestic Violence’s (NYSCADV) 2025 Day of Action.
 Our message to state legislators is clear: Thousands of New Yorkers experience domestic violence every day.
 They require access to resources and services that can help them enhance their own safety, and the safety of their families, and rebuild their lives.
 By investing in critical, life-sustaining services, legislators can ensure survivors have the support they need to heal and move forward.

 DV advocates are supporting the following legislation to enhance the ability of survivors to access assistance and enhance their safety, and to support DV advocates in their work:

-1. A.8437A Hevesi/S.7793A Persaud: Would add residential and non-residential DV programs, OVS-licensed crime victim service programs and DOH-licensed rape crisis programs, among others, to designated human services programs eligible for cost-of-living adjustments;
+A.2590 Hevesi/S1580 Persaud: Would add residential and non-residential DV programs, OVS-licensed crime victim service programs and DOH-licensed rape crisis programs, among others, to designated human services programs eligible for cost-of-living adjustments;

-2. A.3346C Hevesi/S.3170C Skoufis: Called Kyra’s Law, would require courts to conduct a prompt evidentiary hearing to review any findings or allegations of DV, child abuse, and child neglect before issuing orders of custody or visitation;
+A.6194 Hevesi/S.5998 Skoufis: Called Kyra’s Law, would require courts to conduct a prompt evidentiary hearing to review any findings or allegations of DV, child abuse, and child neglect before issuing orders of custody or visitation;

-4. A.1309B L. Rosenthal/S.2278A Cleare: Would permit DV survivors to dispute coerced debt; and,
+A.3038A Rosenthal/S.1353A Cleare: Would permit DV survivors to dispute coerced debt; and,

 Sincerely,